markstringer-dti/markstringer-dti.github.io/dti.md

 1. Backlog items.
 2. A collection of backlog items
-3. Maybe a burnup chart
+3. Maybe a roadmap
-4. Maybe a roadmap
+4. Maybe a burnup chart
+5. An emerging definition of ready and done

 ##### Backlog items
 At the beginning of a project, I'm very happy to start collecting a list of any things that need doing.